 Turning to the estimates of the income and inequality contributions, the most notable result is that the inequality contribution gets even more dominant over the income contribution than it was the case with FGT_1 .
 While the inequality contribution was dominant for thirteen counties when poverty was measured by FGT_1 , here we have domination for fifteen counties.
 This unsurprising result stems from the already mentioned fact that in addition to inequality in the whole distribution, FGT_2 is sensitive to inequality of incomes below the poverty line.
-Correlation between the income contributions for FGT_2 and FGT_0 (Figure 10, panel A) is just slightly weaker than between the income contributions for FGT_1 and FGT_0 (Figure 7, panel A): it falls from 0.97 to 0.93.
-However, if we compare the correlation between the inequality contributions for FGT_2 and FGT_0 (Figure 10, panel B) with the correlation between the inequality contributions for FGT_1 and FGT_0 (Figure 7, panel B), we observe a bigger decline: from 0.80 to 0.67.
+Correlation between the income contributions for FGT_2 and FGT_0 (Figure 10, panel A) is just slightly weaker than between the income contributions for FGT_2 and FGT_0 (Figure 10, panel A) is just slightly contributions for FGT_2 and FGT_0 (Figure 10, panel B) with the correlation between the inequality contributions for FGT_1 and FGT_0 (Figure 7, panel B), we observe a bigger decline: from 0.80 to 0.67.
 Thus, the switch from FGT_0 to FGT_2 induces strengthening of the inequality contribution, relative to the income contribution, more than the switch from FGT_0 to FGT_1 .